Queuni/Defense-Grid/README.md

 - Implement a simple metrics endpoint for Prometheus scraping

 - Simplify the dependency injection so it's easier to mock in tests

+- Correct typo in the error message shown when validation fails